Chapter 4123-3 Claims Procedure

 (B) The bureau or commission may require parties to file briefs on legal questions presented in claims.
 A time certain shall be fixed for the filing of such briefs allowing a reasonable time for preparation.

-(C) In either instance, the submitted briefs shall be legibly typewritten and filed without a protective cover.
+(C) In either instance, the submitted briefs shall be legibly typewritten on paper not exceeding eight and one-half inches by eleven inches in size and filed without a protective cover.
 The party filing a brief shall furnish a copy to the opposite party at the time that the brief is filed with the bureau or the commission.
 If the brief is directed to a matter before the bureau, the brief shall be filed with the bureau.
-If the brief is directed to the attention of the commission, the brief shall be filed with the commission or board unless otherwise directed by the commission.
+If the brief is directed to the attention of the commission, the brief shall be filed with the commission unless otherwise directed by the commission.

 (A) Administrative appeals.

-(1) The right of administrative appeal is limited to the claimant, the dependents of a deceased worker, the employer and the administrator; the administrator or his representative acting on behalf of the state insurance fund and/or the surplus fund.
+(1) The right of an administrative appeal is limited to the claimant, the dependents of a deceased worker, the employer, and the administrator, where the administrator or the administrator's representative appeals on behalf of the state insurance fund and/or the surplus fund.

-(2) The above named eligible appellants may appeal decisions of the district hearing officers, regional board of review or staff hearing officers.
+(2) The named eligible appellants may appeal decisions of the district hearing officers, or staff hearing officers.

-(3) Decisions of district hearing officers are appealable to the regional boards of review.
-Decisions of the regional boards of review and of the staff hearing officers are appealable to the industrial commission.
+(3) Decisions of district hearing officers are appealable to the staff hearing officers.
+Decisions of the staff hearing officers are appealable to the industrial commission.

 (5) Appeal applications shall be signed by the party appealing or by authorized representative on behalf of such party.
 The same applies to the administrator when filing an appeal.

-(6) Such applications may be filed with any office of the bureau, boards of review or of the industrial commission.
+(6) Such applications may be filed with any office of the bureau or of the industrial commission.

-(8) The same time limits apply to appeals filed from the decision of the regional boards of review or staff hearing officers to the industrial commission.
+(7) The same time limits apply to appeals filed from the decision of the staff hearing officers to the industrial commission.

-(9) Appellate review and determination of claims being within the exclusive jurisdiction of the boards of review and of the industrial commission, the conduct of hearings and other incidental matters are governed by the rules of the industrial commission.
+(8) Appellate review and determination of claims being within the exclusive jurisdiction of the industrial commission, the conduct of hearings and other incidental matters are governed by the rules of the industrial commission.

-(10) The bureau’s law section shall act as attorney in appeals filed by the bureau on behalf of the state insurance fund; it may also act as a representative of the administrator in appeals filed by the bureau on behalf of the surplus fund.
-As a party to the proceedings, the bureau’s law section shall be entitled to proper notice of any action taken by the appellate body on appeals filed by the bureau.
+(9) The bureau's legal division shall act as attorney in appeals filed by the bureau on behalf of the state insurance fund; it may also act as a representative of the administrator in appeals filed by the bureau on behalf of the surplus fund.
+As a party to the proceedings, the bureau's legal division shall be entitled to proper notice of any action taken by the appellate body on appeals filed by the bureau.

-(13) Payments of an award of compensation and/or benefits made by the bureau pursuant to a decision of a staff hearing officer shall commence immediately after expiration of the twenty-day appeal period, provided that no appeal was filed.
+(12) Payments of an award of compensation and/or benefits made by the bureau pursuant to a decision of a staff hearing officer shall commence immediately upon the bureau's receipt of the order.

 (B) Appeals to court.